 A large and unique Douglas-fir can be seen from Wreck Beach trail #7.
 Near the bottom of the trail, a large Douglas-fir visible across the creek to the east has very large lateral branches and an unusual canopy structure.
 A small trail runs along eastern side of the creek, but this area is closed now due to erosion concerns.
 While you are there, from the bottom of trail #7 walk further east about 100-150m and encounter a large single-stemmed big leaf maple growing just inside the forest (photo above).

-Another spectacular old-growth area I have recently seen thanks to Ralf Kelman is just below the Marine Drive 41st Highway west of its junction with Wesbrook Mall.
+Another spectacular old-growth area I have recently seen thanks to a tour given by big tree searcher Ralf Kelman is just below the Marine Drive 41st Highway west of its junction with Wesbrook Mall.
 This steep ravine has several ancient Douglas-fir that nearly rival the giant at Wreck beach.
 Here, we found a 46.7m tall big leaf maple – the second tallest recorded in the BC Big Tree Registry (on left below)

-And, the highlight in Wesbrook Ravine is a spectacular grand fir near at the mouth of the ravine.
+And, the highlight in Wesbrook Ravine is a spectacular grand fir near the mouth of the ravine at sea level.
 I measured it with a laser to be 59.6 m tall.
 Its live crown begins quite low at 16m, and then continues luxuriously full right up to its tip in the sky.
 It is 140.3cm diameter.
 A remarkable feature of these giants is that these trees were likely already well established when the first Europeans arrived to these shores in 1791.
-An astonishing aspect of these trees, surrounding a university campus, is that among the 100,000 staff, students, and residents of UBC, very few have hiked in to appreciate and connect with these stunning vestiges of a world of the past.
+An astonishing aspect of these trees, which surround one of the nation’s largest university campuses, is that among the 100,000 staff, students, and residents of UBC, very few have hiked in to appreciate and connect with these stunning forest.
+Take a break and hike into these amazing vestiges of a world thought gone.

 A tip for when to visit the old-growth forests of UBC